 Unlike for deterministic simulations, the validation of our DA experiment requires many realizations (members) to be properly evaluated given its probabilistic nature.
 For that purpose, reliability and resolution scores (see Toth et al., 2003; Candille et al., 2015, for more information) will be computed from the ensemble.
 Reliability evaluates the capacity of a model to produce an ensemble probability distribution in agreement with the statistical distribution of a given observation data set.
 Resolution measures the ability of a model to discriminate distinct observed situations.
-In other words, the reliability informs of the system's ability to produce PDFs that agree with a given observations' PDF, while resolution informs of the system's PDFs.
+In other words, the reliability provides information on the system's ability to produce PDFs that agree with a given observation's PDF, while resolution provides information on the spread of the system's PDFs.
 These metrics will allow us to measure the skills of our ensemble simulation for predicting the true state of the ocean biogeochemistry.

 To evaluate reliability and resolution, several probabilistic metrics will be employed.
 We first check the reliability of the DA system by introducing the rank histogram (Anderson, 1996).
-Rank histograms are computed by sorting all 24 members in ascending order (in the present case according to their Chl-a concentration) for each grid point and at a given date.
+Rank histograms are computed by sorting all 24 members in ascending order (in the present case according to their Chl a concentration) for each grid point and at a given date.
 Each observation is then ranked relatively to its location within this sorted ensemble.
-Observations smaller than the minimum of the ensemble will take rank '0', while those observations higher than the maximum of the ensemble will take rank 'n'.
+Observations smaller than the minimum of the ensemble will take rank "0", while those observations higher than the maximum of the ensemble will take rank "n".
 The statistical consistency of the ensemble can then be evaluated by studying its shape (Candille et al., 2015; Germineaud et al., 2019).
-Rank histograms may be: (1) flat, which indicates the distribution of the model is accurate with the observations, i.e., perfect reliability, (2) under-dispersed or U-shaped, which indicates the spread of the ensemble is too small (too many observations lay outside the extremes of the ensemble), or (3) over-dispersed or dome-shaped, which indicates the spread of the ensemble is too large (too many observations lay near the center of the ensemble).
+Rank histograms may be (1) flat, which indicates the distribution of the model accords accurately with the observations, i.e., perfect reliability; (2) under-dispersed or U-shaped, which indicates the spread of the ensemble is too small (too many observations lie outside the extremes of the ensemble); or (3) overdispersed or dome-shaped, which indicates the spread of the ensemble is too large (too many observations lie near the center of the ensemble).

-For measuring the resolution of the system, and obtain a full probabilistic validation of the ensemble, we use the continuous rank probability score (CRPS).
-Let x to be a parameter of interest (Chl-a in our case) to which corresponds a real observation.
-Then, CRPS corresponds to the distance between the simulation and the observation, as defined in where E is the mean over all observations at a given date, and $F_p(x)$ and $F_o(x)$, the cumulative distributions of the model and the observations.
+To measure the resolution of the system and obtain a full probabilistic validation of the ensemble, we use the continuous rank probability score (CRPS).
+Let x to be a parameter of interest (Chl a in our case) to which a real observation corresponds.
+Then CRPS corresponds to the distance between the simulation and the observation, as defined in where E is the mean over all observations at a given date, and $F_p(x)$ and $F_o(x)$ , the cumulative distributions of the model and the observations.

-$$CRPS = E\left[\int{\mathbb{T}0} (F_p(x) - F_o(x))^2 dx\right]$$
+$$CRPS = E\left[\int{\mathbb{R}} (F{p}(x) - F{o}(x))^{2} dx\right],$$